 - Ventricular premature beats

-If you have occasional premature ventricular contractions, but you're an otherwise healthy person, there's generally no reason for concern, and no treatment is needed.
-If you have frequent premature ventricular contractions or underlying heart disease, you may need treatment to help you feel better and treat underlying heart problems.
+If you have occasional premature ventricular contractions, but you're otherwise healthy, there's probably no reason for concern, and no need for treatment.
+If you have frequent premature ventricular contractions or underlying heart disease, you might need treatment.

-Premature ventricular contractions often cause no symptoms.
-But you may feel an odd sensation in your chest, such as:
+Premature ventricular contractions often cause few or no symptoms.
+But you might feel an odd sensation in your chest, such as:

 - Pounding or jumping